WEG TOUR CHAMPIONSHIP HISTORY

 2009 was a return to the Mornington Peninsula for the WTC, which was hosted by Eagle Ridge GC, won by the dud brother, Jared Goldsack, with MadDog still finishing at the tail end of the field even though he knocked a good few shots off his score!
 This is the only year that the title has been decided by stableford points.

 In 2010, there were changes afoot.
 This year was to be the first, and only, year that professionals were allowed to play.
 With the handicapping system favouring the better players, Pete Hausegger won hitting 77, the lowest off the stick score in WTC history.
 It was also tainted with controversy as Tony Overdyk decided that a practice round at the official course was acceptable.
-This was also the last year that the WTC was held on Christmas Eve, with the competition becoming a weekend event, consisting of the WTC being played on the Saturday and 2 person ambrose being played on the Sunday.
+This was also the last year that the WTC was held on Christmas Eve, with the competition becoming a weekend event, consisting of the WTC being played on the Friday or Saturday and 2 person ambrose being played on the Saturday or Sunday.

 The Christmas Eve event has carried on in its own right as the only other officially sanctioned WEG Tour event.